Destaq/chinese-comprehension/README.md

 Example:
 `python3 vocab_adder.py -t books/Earth_Vernes.pdf -k data/known.txt`

-You can specify the mode (default is smard, which is segmentation) with the `-m` flag by typing `--mode simple`.
+You can specify the mode (default is smart, which is segmentation) with the `-m` flag by typing `--mode simple`.

 # FAQ

-Q: How are punctuations counted?
+Q: How is punctuation counted?
-A: As is the industry standard, punctuation characters (periods, commas, etc.) *are* included in total character count.
+A: As is the industry standard, punctuation (periods, commas, etc.) *are* included in total character count.
 However, they are not included in unique character count nor in any output files.